wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.6-dev =
+* BugFix : Post previews for qualified users failed with "Not Found" error
+* BugFix : Fatal Error for logged Administrators (undefined method merge_scoped_blogcaps) in some cases

 = 1.3.5 - 13 Nov 2010 =
 * BugFix : Post Author dropdown was limited to Editors and Administrators if "Filter Users Dropdown" option enabled
 * BugFix : Category Manager role was not applied to new subcategories when assigned for "parent and sub-categories"